 One of the best ways to enjoy Napa Valley is by staying in one of its lovely B&Bs.
 I've mentioned a few above, but there are many more great options.

 Another popular option is to rent an apartment or house for your stay.
-This will give you the freedom of your own place.
+This will give you the freedom of a place of your own.
 It's the perfect option for those staying with a larger group or staying for more than just a few days.

 Here are a few places I recommend looking for your rentals.

-AirBnB: I also use AirBnB quite a bit for these types of rentals.
-You get a great look at the places available and their website makes it easy to find something that fits your needs.
-Click here to check out AirBnBs selections.
+VRBO: I also use VRBO quite a bit for these types of rentals.
+You get a great look at the places available, and their website makes it easy to find something that fits your needs.
+Click here to check out VRBO selections.

-Many places throughout the US including Napa are starting to crack down on short term vacation rentals.
-What started as a wonderful idea has exploded in popularity and has cut into the business for local hotels and resorts.
-Their issue with short term rentals is that they do not have to follow the same rules, pay taxes, and follow other regulations that are required of hotels.
+Many places throughout the US, including Napa, are starting to crack down on short-term vacation rentals.
+What began as a wonderful idea has exploded and cut into the business of local hotels and resorts.
+Their issue with short-term rentals is that they do not have to follow the same rules, pay taxes, and follow other hotel regulations.

-This allows the short term rental properties to rent their places for less.
+This allows short-term rental properties to rent their places for less.

-It is required in Napa Valley to have a permit to rent your apartment and/or house to those renting for the short term.
-As they begin to crack down on those renting without permits, you may get stuck in the middle.
+It is required in Napa Valley to have a permit to rent your apartment or house to those renting for the short term.
+You may get stuck in the middle as they begin to crack down on those renting without permits.

-Here is a recent article to give you a better idea on what's happening on this topic:
+Here is a recent article to give you a better idea of what's happening on this topic:

-My recommendation is to ask a few questions before you rent so you know what risks you are willing to take.
+I recommend asking a few questions before you rent to know what risks you are willing to take.
 Yes, these can be a great, cost-effective way to visit Napa, but there could be some downsides also.